1300 088 065

 Contractors get paid in many different ways.

+Understanding your income type will determine what your home loan options are.
 Specifically, you want to know if a bank will treat you as a regular (PAYG) employee or a self-employed contractor.

 The bank will either treat you as a PAYG employee or a self employed contractor depending on whether you receive a salary or invoice your employee.